OpenGen/GenTorch/README.md

 [~] Implement an example of multi-threaded SGD-based training of a `torch::nn::Module` that exhibits good near-linear scaling up to 32 cores on a c6i.metal instance.

-[ ] Implement `gradients` for DML, with support for separate gradient accumulators per-thread and aggregation across threads, but only for generative functions whose return value is a `torch::Tensor` and whose arguments are a tuple of `torch::Tensor`s.
+[x] Implement threadsafe `gradients` for DML with support for compound data types in arguments and return values, but not support for parameter gradients

+[ ] Add support for parameter gradients to the DML gradients implementation

 [ ] Add example of running `gradients` on a generative function that calls a `torch::nn::Module` that is defined in C++ with a custom gradient.